Vins-22/UrbanGreenNDVI/README.md

 # 🌿 Urban NDVI Analysis with Python & GeoPandas

-This project analyzes urban green space in Delhi by computing the **Normalized Difference Vegetation Index (NDVI)** from Sentinel-2 satellite imagery and performing **zonal statistics** to calculate the average NDVI for each urban ward.
+ A Python-based project that reads and processes Sentinel-2 imagery to compute **Normalizd Deifference Vegetation Index (NDVI)**.
+It overlays ward boundaries to perform **zonal statistics** and extract average NDVI values per ward.
+The workflow uses rasterio for raster handling, geopandas for vector data, and numpy for array operations.

 ---